BryMad/twilight-city-escape/README.md

 The game can be played at https://brymad.github.io/twilight-city-escape/

 Embellishments
-* scrolling, three-layer background to create parallax effects
+* scrolling, three-layer background to create parallax effect
 * sprites for player, decoy, and enemies
 * enemies animate left and right
 * player damage animation triggered by collision detection